damien-jomedia/Front_End_Best_Practice/README.md

 </pre>

 <p>Don't Repeat Yourself.
 If code is being duplicated multiple times then it needs to be refactored into a new method.</p>

+<p>Keep method lengths short, if your method is 150+ lines of code this should be refactored and broken down into smaller methods.</p>

 <p>Team should be using a linter to ensure coding style conformity.</p>